The Kissing Game--The Money Universe

 What was it with the Kiszinger men?
 First it was the forbidden Sky Kiszinger now his marked and mysterious older cousin West.
 Grey didn't belong among the billionaire of Prime Academy so a relationship with West Kiszinger shouldn't be possible, but neither of them can deny the heat and emotions between them.
 West isn't only marked, he's tainted with his own secrets much darker than Grey's.
 Faster all hell breaks loose, Grey learns who her true allies her, but will she make it out alive?
 Can she keep West after her secrets and her heart have been exposed?

 Prime Academy was a university for the elite.
-It’s fifty thousand dollars a year tuition wasn’t for the faint hearted.
+Its fifty thousand dollars a year tuition wasn’t for the faint-hearted.
 Only a select few got in as well.
-Those with the best reputations, the talented ones, those with parents that had the deepest pockets and the darkest secrets.
-Sons and daughters of democrats roamed the halls and children of dukes and other hierarch.
+Those with the best reputations, the talented ones, and those with parents that had the deepest pockets and the darkest secrets.
+Sons and daughters of democrats roamed the halls and children of dukes and another hierarchy.
 They would eat her alive.

-“Anyone have the card?”
+“Anyone has the card?”
 Lewis Beaumont, a guy bound for the NFL picked a beer from the open crate.

 Alcohol was forbidden on the premises, but who told children of money what to do?

 “I don’t want you tasting like alcohol, Lewis.”
 Ela placed her hand on her hip.

 Lewis chugged half the bottle and kissed Ela’s cheek.
 She recoiled and demanded a new place in the circle.
 Grey searched for Mia, but she was occupied with Patty.
 She didn’t want to look at Sky, who kept throwing side glances at her.